 Your seeds will not suddenly turn bad.
-The “Use-By” date is a general estimate of how long they should be kept, but they will not turn bad overnight.
+The “Use-By” date generally estimates how long they should be kept, but they will not turn bad overnight.
 It will take weeks or more for them to turn for the worse.
 Always use your best judgment when it comes to whether you believe they are safe for consumption.
 If something doesn’t look or smell right, it probably isn’t.

 How Long Do Chia Seeds Last?

-- Chia Seeds can be good for up to 5 years but they are best if they are used within 1 year.
+- Chia Seeds can be good for up to 5 years, but they are best if used within 1 year.

-- Chia Flour is best if used within 6 months, but can be good for up to 1 year.
+- Chia Flour is best if used within six months but can be good for up to 1 year.

-- Chia Pudding is best within 3 days when kept in the refrigerator but can be good for up to 5 days.
+- Chia Pudding is best within three days when kept in the refrigerator but can be good for up to 5 days.